homiedopie/beberlei.de/drafts/monolithic_repositories_with_php_and_composer.rst

 to have exactly one repository for one package to benefit from the reusability/distribution.

 This blog post compares monolithic repositories with one repository per package approach.
-The main focus is on organizations and companies here, a seperate blog post focussing on open source projects will follow.
+It focuses on internal projects and repositories in organizations and companies.
+I will discuss open source projects in a follow-up post.

 Workflow at Facebook, Google, Twitter
 -------------------------------------